pekkaran/violet/README.md

 ## License

-The license for the software is undecided for now.
-All rights reserved.

-Note that the algorithms are heavily based on [HybVIO](https://github.com/SpectacularAI/HybVIO) which is licensed under **GPL-3.0**.
+Licensed under **GPLv3**.
+Note that the algorithms are heavily based on [HybVIO](https://github.com/SpectacularAI/HybVIO) which is licensed under GPLv3.